jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {String}

-Contains version number of JXcore Messaging Server.
+Contains version number of JXM.io server.
 For example "0.22".
 It is used mostly for informational purpose and is displayed for example, when server starts from the console window.

 ## Events